conor52/Conor-McCarthy-Milestone-1-Project/README.md

 ##### Acknowledgements-

  I would like to thank the makers of both wakingup.com and headspace.com for inspiration for making this website.
-I didnt copy any code from there but I miminicked some of their design philosophy.
+I didn't copy any code from there but I mimicked some of their design philosophy.